janalexxxx/local-multiplayer-ar.github.io/Tutorials/04 WebSockets, Unity & NodeJS/README.md

 YourClass receivedObject = JsonUtility.FromJson<YourClass>(incomingString);
 ```

-*Code Example for handling incoming data*
+####Code Example for handling incoming data
-An example of how the incoming message from the server can be deserialized within the WebSockets `OnMessage()` event handler
+An example of how the incoming message from the server can be deserialized within the WebSockets `OnMessage()` event handler:

 ```csharp

   private void OnMessage(byte[] inboundBytes) {